ferrugemjs/library/README.md

 <div app="other_path/init_app_file"></div>
 ```
 ####modules & custom tags
-To create a module witch will be a custom tag do you need two files with same name(ex: "module-a.ts" and "module-a.html").
+To create a module witch will be a custom tag do you need two files with same name(eg. "module-a.ts" and "module-a.html").
 By convention FerrugemJS know that "module-a.ts" is a controller file and "module-a.html" is the view of it and you can easily import it into your main app html file or into other module and use as a component with a custom tag.

-ex:
+eg.
 "module-a.ts" file.
 ``` typescript
 export class ModuleA{